shreya-mishra/Javascript-InDepth/Promise/Readme.md

 - through callback it was difficult because that cause callback hell (pyramid doom)

-### Callback Hell

-- Its pyramid doom or a pattern seen in async code that has so many nested if else statements or functions.
+- [Callback Hell] - Its pyramid doom or a pattern seen in async code that has so many nested if else statements or functions.

 - but Promises can chain async operaton using .then() by passing the result to next one.